Oil slips on more signs of slowing economy

 Trading volumes for Brent were above the 30-day average and outpaced more tepid U.S. turnover, which lagged its 30-day average.

-U.S. equities ended mixed, showing resilience as the barrage of weak economic data raised the possibility of more stimulus from the Federal Reserve. .N
+U.S. equities slipped, but showed some resilience as the barrage of weak economic data raised the possibility of more stimulus from the Federal Reserve.

 The intensified concerns about economic growth overshadowed a Sunoco Inc (SUN.N) and private equity company Carlyle Group LP (CG.O) deal to save and expand the largest U.S. East Coast refinery.